msrikanth508/1day-meeting-app/README.md

 ## 1day Meeting App

-### This vanila JS application will be used to create 1 day meetings from 9AM to 9PM.
+### This vanilla JS application will be used to create 1 day meetings from 9AM to 9PM.

 ## Development
 ```javascript